base/base/docs/specs/governance/gov-token.md

 #### Queries

 - The `getVotes()(uint256)` function MUST return the current voting power of an address.
-- The `getPastVotes(address, uint256)` function MUST allow querying the voting power of an address at a specific block number in the past.
+- The `getPastVotes(address, uint256)(uint256)` function MUST allow querying the voting power of an address at a specific block number in the past.
-- The `getPastTotalSupply(uint256)` function MUST return the total voting power at a specific block number in the past.
+- The `getPastTotalSupply(uint256)(uint256)` function MUST return the total voting power at a specific block number in the past.

 ### Delegation

-Vote power can be delegated either by calling the `delegate(address)` function directly (to delegate as the `msg.sender`) or by providing a signature to be used with `function delegateBySig(address, uint256, uint256, uint8, bytes32, bytes32)`, as inherited from `ERC20Votes`.
+Vote power can be delegated either by calling the `delegate(address)` function directly (to delegate as the `msg.sender`) or by providing a signature to be used with function `delegateBySig(address, uint256, uint256, uint8, bytes32, bytes32)`, as inherited from `ERC20Votes`.

 The delegation is recorded in a checkpoint.
 When a token holder delegates their voting power, the delegated address receives the voting power corresponding to the token holder's balance.
-These tokens become independent of the user's balance, so their transfers do not affect the voting power of the delegated address.
-The delegated address can further transfer these tokens, which would move the voting power to the new recipient address
+These tokens become independent of the user's balance, so the user's future transfers do not affect the voting power of the delegated address.
+The delegated address can further transfer these tokens, which would move the voting power to the new recipient.

-### Supply Cap

-The total token supply is capped to `2^208^ - 1` to prevent overflow risks in the voting system.
-If the total supply exceeds this limit, `_mint` MUST revert.